Prediction: we believe these small sustainable luxury brands are about to become huge!

-Slightly mysterious, dark and a bit exotic, Australia label KitX merges modern, edgy design with seductive style.
-The brand is committed to being an example of sustainable design, so every textile used has a traceable production history, and comes from a supplier who makes certified organic, recycled or natural materials through fair labour practices.
+This is one of my favourite small sustainable luxury brands!
+Slightly mysterious, dark and a bit exotic, Australian label KitX merges modern, edgy design with seductive style.
+The brand, created by Kit Willow, is committed to being an example of sustainable design, so every textile used has a traceable production history, and comes from a supplier who makes certified organic, recycled or natural materials through fair labour practices.

 8. Uzma Bozai

 Growing up in New York, designer Uzma Bozai spent her childhood summers in the Indian subcontinent, and was inspired by the indigenous artisan culture of creating garments with hand embroidery and embellishments.
 After moving to London, she decided to support artisan communities by combining her love of London’s quirky fashion scene and the artisanal crafts she’d grown to love, and her eponymous brand was born.

 Today, each limited edition style she comes up with is hand embellished by fairly paid craftsmen and women.
 We love the new Frida Collection, a tribute to the designer’s favourite artist.

 Whether it’s rain-fed cotton bought at a fair price from local farmers, or upcycling post-production manufacturing waste, Lilabare always considers the socio-economic and environmental impact of all the casual, chic and sexy garments they create.